-We are less than a month away from the beginning of Cast and Carve and we can’t wait to ski corn snow.
+The beginning of Cast and Carve begins soon and we can’t wait to ski corn snow.
+Corn snow refers to the clumps of snow that form because of repeated melting and freezing of snow.
+This usually happens into the spring ski season.
 The key to spring skiing is to head out at the perfect time to hit those large rounded snow crystals in all of their glory.
-Fortunately, Tordrillo Mountain Lodge has the best guides in the business so you’ll always find the best corn snow Alaska has to offer.
-Here are some things to keep in mind when you head out for a spring skiing adventure:
+Fortunately, Tordrillo Mountain Lodge has the best guides in the business so you’ll always find the best corn snow skiing Alaska has to offer.
+Here are some things to keep in mind when you head out for a spring skiing adventure.

-- Ski season isn’t over yet!
+Ski season isn’t over yet!
 A good ski tune will serve you well on corn snow.
 Skiing corn snow requires structure, edges and wax.
 A softer wax is better for corn snow.
-Wax helps waterproof a ski so that is can slide easily over wet surfaces.
+Wax helps waterproof a ski so that it can slide easily over wet surfaces.

-Seats are still available for Cast and Carve during the last two sessions in June.
-For more information on dates and rates, click here.
+Contact us today to learn about availability, rates, and additional information for Cast and Carve.
 We can’t wait to show you just how much fun you can fit into one day.
-Corn snow and king salmon…what more could you ask for?
+Corn snow paired with king salmon fishing brings about a memorable Kings and Corn adventure in Alaska.
+What more could you ask for?